 Advertising is employed almost exclusively for new store openings, using a selection of media which may include radio, local newspapers and circulars.
-More recently, the credit card pilot launched in British Columbia has also been advertised, mainly through radio.

-4.12 Competition
+4.11 Competition

 The Canadian dollar store industry remains highly fragmented with many privately-owned multi-outlet chains as well as independently-operated dollar stores.
 In addition to Dollarama, the largest multi-outlet dollar store chains include Dollar Tree Canada, Dollar Store With More, Great Canadian Dollar Store and Buck or Two Plus!
-This group, including Dollarama, operates more than 1,580 stores across Canada on a combined basis.
+This group, including Dollarama, operates more than 1,640 stores across Canada on a combined basis.
 Other than Dollar Tree Canada, most multi-outlet competitors are franchise operations.

 On a regional basis, these multi-outlet chain competitors, as a group, have a similar market share to Dollarama in the Western provinces, with Dollar Tree Canada and Dollar Store with More representing the strongest pure play competitors in that part of the country.
-In the Maritimes, Dollarama faces competition in the dollar store space mostly from Great Canadian Dollar Store and Buck or Two Plus!, which, as a group, have a similar market share to Dollarama.
+In the Maritimes, Dollarama faces competition in the dollar store segment mostly from Great Canadian Dollar Store and Buck or Two Plus!, which, as a group, have a similar market share to Dollarama.
 However, these four pure play competitors, both individually and as a group, have a much less significant market share than Dollarama in its core markets of Ontario and Québec.

-The following chart illustrates Dollarama's store count compared to the store count of its main dollar store competitors in Canada as at January 29, 2017.
+The following chart illustrates Dollarama's store count compared to the store count of its main dollar store competitors in Canada as at January 28, 2018.

-(1) The information presented in this graph regarding the next four dollar store competitors was obtained from third party reports and websites.
+The information presented in this graph regarding the next four dollar store competitors was obtained from third party reports and websites.
 No assurance can be given that information featured in those reports and websites is accurate and up-to-date.

-In addition to the competition from other dollar stores, the Corporation faces competition to an ever greater extent from variety and discount stores, convenience stores and mass merchants, many of which operate stores in the areas where Dollarama operates, offer products substantially similar to those offered by Dollarama as a subset of their overall offering, and engage in extensive advertising and marketing efforts.
+In addition to the competition from other dollar stores, the Corporation faces competition to an even greater extent from variety and discount stores, convenience stores and mass merchants, many of which operate stores in the areas where Dollarama operates, offer products substantially similar to those offered by Dollarama as a subset of their overall offering, and engage in extensive advertising and marketing efforts.